AUTONET TV

 A lot of us CLIVE drivers like our vehicles to reflect our personalities.
 We're picky about color and body style.
 We'll customize anything from floor mats to window tints to license plates.
 One popular way for IA motorists to customize a vehicle is to get new wheels.

-Fifteen or 16-inch wheels used to be the factory standard, but today, because a lot of CLIVE drivers like the look of larger wheels, many vehicles are available with 17 or 18-inch wheels.
-Optional wheel packages of 20 inches or more are also available in CLIVE.
+Fifteen- or 16-inch wheels used to be the factory standard, but today, because many CLIVE drivers like the look of larger wheels, many vehicles are available with 17- or 18-inch wheels.
+Optional 20-inch or larger wheel packages are also available in CLIVE.

 Further, many vehicles in CLIVE are now equipped with electronically controlled suspensions.
 Changing the rolling diameter will negatively affect this system as well, which can lead to a less smooth ride and lower handling performance as well as safety concerns.